Last updated on March 15th, 2021 at 12:57 am

 Add a small pinch of salt to entice the males; you may find that many males of a single species come to visit with their friends.
 Decorate the butterfly puddle with river rocks or clam shells to give the butterflies a nice place to bask in the sun.

-Offer Butterfly Nectar: Small butterfly feeders and homemade nectar can augment the natural sources of butterfly food in your garden.
-See our article on How to Make Butterfly Food for easy ways to increase food availability.
+Small butterfly feeders and homemade nectar can augment the natural sources of butterfly food in your garden.
+See our article on How to Make Butterfly Food for a simple butterfly nectar recipe and easy ways to increase food availability.